-The existing peak hour traffic volumes on Arrowtown-Lake Hayes Road are below 400vph and on Hogans Gully Road are less than 20vph.
-The proposed rezoning could increase the peak hour traffic volume on Hogans Gully Road to about 30vph.
+The existing peak hour traffic volumes on McDonnell Road are below 100vph.
+The proposed rezoning could increase the peak hour traffic volume on Hogans Gully Road by about 5vph.
 This remains well below the thresholds at which a detailed analysis of the Hogans Gully Road / Arrowtown-Lake Hayes Road intersection would be considered necessary.
 On this basis, the proposed development is not expected to have any adverse effect on the road network at these locations.